senlin/so-clean-up-wp-seo/readme.txt

 == Description ==

-**Modified in v3.3.0: release to adjust the settings of Help Center that received overhaul in Yoast SEO 5.6**
+**Modified in v3.4.0: up until now we used `visibility: hidden` to hide the sidebar ads; to avoid a conflict with the width of the screen we changed to `display: none` instead.**

 Almost anyone who uses the Yoast SEO plugin will agree that it is a good SEO plugin, but the developers are adding more and more unwanted things to the WordPress backend.